nagy135/rusty-configs/README.md

 This project doesnt try to be anything serious, its just learning project trying to build some codebase around rust's sqlite binding.
-During implementation I m trying to build some "entity abstraction", defining traits that avoid replicating code on multiple structs.
+During implementation I m trying to build some "entity abstraction", defining traits that avoid replicating code on multiple structs, trying to get as close as possible to writing zero SQL after "entity abstraction" is done.
+You can think of it as a trivial ORM.

 # features
 * holds global versions (example: 'work', 'home')